dkroderos/design-patterns/adapter-pattern/README.md

-# Command Pattern for Smart Home Automation System
+# Adapter Pattern Implementation
-Welcome to my GitHub repository for a simple implementation of a smart home program using the Command Pattern.
-In this README, I'll provide a brief overview of the Command Pattern and how it's applied in this project.
+Welcome to my GitHub repository for a simple implementation of plugging devices into power outlets using the Adapter Pattern.
+In this README, I'll provide a brief overview of the Adapter Pattern and how it's applied in this project.

-# What is the Command Pattern?
+# What is the Adapter Pattern?

-The Command Pattern is a behavioral design pattern that turns a request into a stand-alone object, which contains all the information about the request.
-This allows you to decouple the sender of a request from its receiver, providing greater flexibility and extensibility in your code.
+The Adapter Design Pattern is a structural pattern that allows objects with incompatible interfaces to work together.
+It acts as a bridge between two interfaces, making them compatible without modifying their source code.
+The adapter pattern is commonly used to facilitate the interaction between different systems or classes that cannot communicate directly due to incompatible interfaces.

 In simpler terms, it helps you encapsulate actions as objects, making it easy to manage and execute various operations without directly invoking them.